Catalog description: 321. British Politics. Sem. 1; Cl. 3; Cr. 2-3.

 Norton, Phillip.
-2011.
+2011 or later.
 The British Polity.
-5th edition.
+5th edition or later.
 NY: Longmans.
 (The leading historical text).

-Heffernan, Richard, et al, eds, 2011.
-Developments in British Politics, Nine.
+Heffernan, Richard, et al, eds, 2011 or later.
+Developments in British Politics, Nine or later.
 St. Martin /Palgrave Macmillan.
 (The leading critical anthology text).

 Allen, Nicholas and John Bartle (eds), Britain at the Polls 2010.
 Sage Publications Ltd. (Excellent anthology series on British elections, valuable for term papers on British election topics.)

-Supplementary Materials: Current material on British government will be shown in multimedia form, via Dropbox, linked on the web -- or in a ring binder on library Reserve.
-Documentary videos will be inserted only where time permits.
-You should also watch the House of Commons question time and debates on C-SPAN, Sunday evenings.
-BBC World News is found on some digital TV services and sometimes on APTV at 11:30 weeknights.
+Supplementary Materials: Current material on British government will be shown in multimedia form; via Dropbox or Gdrive; or linked on the web.
+Documentary video clips will be inserted only where time permits.
+You should also watch the House of Commons question time and debates online or on C-SPAN.
+BBC World News is found on PBS.org and sometimes on APTV at 11:30 weeknights.